Real-hackbard/Plugin-Creator/README.md

 * [Packet sniffers](https://en.wikipedia.org/wiki/Packet_analyzer) use plug-ins to decode packet formats.
 OmniPeek is an example of such packet sniffers.
 * [Remote sensing applications](https://en.wikipedia.org/wiki/Remote_sensing_software) use plug-ins to process data from different sensor types; e.g., Opticks.
 * [Text editors](https://en.wikipedia.org/wiki/Text_editor) and integrated development environments use plug-ins to support programming languages or enhance the development process, e.g., Visual Studio, RAD Studio, Eclipse, IntelliJ IDEA, jEdit and MonoDevelop support plug-ins.
 Visual Studio itself can be plugged into other applications via Visual Studio Tools for Office and Visual Studio Tools for Applications.
+* [Web browsers](https://en.wikipedia.org/wiki/Web_browser) have historically used executables as plug-ins, though they all are deprecated.
+Examples include the Adobe Flash Player, a Java virtual machine (for Java applets), QuickTime, Microsoft Silverlight and the Unity Web Player.
+(Browser extensions, which are a separate type of installable module, are still widely in use.)